 What advice would you give aspiring writers?
 Any reference texts or writers that you think are especially helpful?

 Marie Gethins’ first encounter with TSS was via her flash fiction win ‘Blood-ties’.
 Her work has also featured in Litro, Firewords Quarterly, 2014 and 2015 NFFD Anthologies, Flash, NANO, The Lonely Crowd, Firewords Quarterly and others.
 She has won or been placed in Tethered by Letters, Flash500, Dromineer, The New Writer, Prick of the Spindle, and 99fiction.net.
 Marie is a Pushcart and Best of the Short Fictions Nominee.
-She lives in Cork, Ireland, working on her MSt in Creative Writing at the University of Oxford.
+She lives in Cork, Ireland, and has finished her MSt in Creative Writing at the University of Oxford.